 The Minister may, from time to time, issue to the Authority guidelines as to the terms upon which financial assistance may be provided by the Authority under this Act.

-42. Ministerial approval for non-commercial assistance
+42. Ministerial approval required for assistance on terms outside s.
+40 and 41

 (1) The Authority is not to provide financial assistance —